shidong-ai/DNNMark/README.md

 ## Configurability
 This frame work provides configurability in both general and algorithm specific parameters.
 Users can do this through a plain-text configuration file.
 Several examples are provided inside config_example directory.
 ## Extensibility
-New DNN models/scenarios can be built for benchmarking through
+New DNN models/scenarios can be easily built for benchmarking through configuration files
 ## Convenience
 Designing benchmarks takes little effort thanks to its centralized library
 ## Diversity